-The Health Information and Quality Authority (HIQA) agreed to undertake a HTA of implementing birth cohort testing for hepatitis C in Ireland following a formal request from the hepatitis C screening guideline development group.
+Following publication of the National Clinical Guideline for Hepatitis C Screening, the Health Information and Quality Authority (HIQA) agreed to undertake a HTA of implementing birth cohort testing for hepatitis C in Ireland.
 The aim of the HTA is to establish the clinical, cost-effectiveness and budget impact of offering testing to all people in Ireland born between 1965 and 1985.